StanfordAI4HI/ICLR2019_evaluating_discrete_temporal_structure/README.md

 ``> python evaluate.py --dataset bees_0``

-will reproduce all the plots and visualizations from the first sequence of the Bees dataset in plots/.
-Some of these are included in the ICLR submission.
+will reproduce all the plots and visualizations from the first sequence of the Bees dataset in ``plots/``.

 Please contact Karan Goel ``kgoel <at> cs <dot> stanford <dot> edu`` for questions!